cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-05-erlang-gproc-failure-semantics.markdown

 loss, failure to handle dynamic membership, and timeout situtations due to deadlock and failed leader election.

+In conclusion, `gproc` seems to operate extremely well when used in a local environment, but any use of it in a distributed system, where you have dynamic cluster management and network partitions, appears to be non-deterministic due to its reliance on `gen_leader`.

 _Thanks to OJ Reeves and Heinz N. Gies for providing valuable feedback on this blog post._